 Whilst the organised market place concerned will still be responsible for the completeness and accuracy of the relevant source data, the market participant will be responsible for accuracy, completeness and timeliness of the data concerning (1) the transfer of the data from the organised market place concerned to the third-party RRM selected by the market participant, (2) the handling of the data by the third-party RRM and (3) the transfer of the data from the third-party RRM to the Agency.
 Both transfers entail a significant risk to undermine the completeness, accuracy and/or timely submission of data to the Agency.
-Regarding the transfer of the data from the third-party RRM to the Agency, the market participant will not be responsible for failures in the completeness, accuracy or timely submission of the data in cases where these failures are clearly attributable to the respective third party.
+Regarding the transfer of the data in cases where these failures are clearly attributable to the respective third party.
 Nevertheless, the market participants will have to prove to National Regulatory Authorities, on their request, that they have undertaken reasonable steps to verify the completeness, accuracy and timeliness of the data submitted to the Agency.